 Players are assigned to teams based on a blind draw system conducted by the GNWSA Registrar and the GNWSA Board of Directors.
 GNWSA allows teams to stay together from season to season provided there are enough returning players.
 Returning players are placed back onto their immediate past season team before any new players (or players who have requested to go into the draft) are placed on the team.
 Occasionally a team is disbanded, folded, or combined with another team if enough players do not return to the team or if there are not enough players in the player pool to keep the team at minimum roster level.
 Returning players who wish to return to their immediate past season team must register by the established registration deadline to be allowed back onto that team.
 Players returning after sitting out a season will only be returned to their previous team if space is available on that team.
 Players who sit out more than one season are considered new players and will placed in the player pool (draw) appropriate for that player's birth date. back to top

 - Can players request to be on a certain team?

-Only new GNWSA U4 and U5 players may make special team or coach requests.
+Only NEW GNWSA U4, U5 and U6 players may make special team or friend request.
 Returning players in any age group may request to play up, play with a sibling, or be placed in the draw instead of returning to their previous team.
 All special requests must be indicated on the player's registration form and are subject to approval by the GNWSA Board of Directors and cannot be guaranteed.
 Please see the GNWSA Rules and Regulations for more information regarding team assignments and special requests. back to top

 - How are coaches assigned to teams?